In a time where everyone is rushing around at supersonic speed to get things done, trying to be more productive and achieve our goals.

 One way I combat brain overload is to write my tasks down…

 The thing with having several projects is that no matter how big or small, each and every one of them has tasks that need to be completed.

 So, I create a task list and have one list for each project.

-I manage these tasks using my Trello system and this helps me to make some kind of sense of it all.
+I manage these tasks using a to-do list template and this helps me to make some kind of sense of it all.

 The main downside to having all of your tasks in one location so they are easy to see is

 Quite often I find myself jumping from one task to another, often across multiple projects in such a short amount of time.

 This leaves me feeling far less focused on the task at hand, as I am already queuing up the next task in my mind.

 To combat this I have been in the lab testing what works that best and here's what I came up with.